hold-perfect_tense

 /6

-That's teacher Linda because their is
+teacher That's because is Linda their

 That's because Linda is their teacher